andrewodri/transcription/README.md

 2. *Dynamically linked projects and classes*.
 One feature missing from many JavaScript documentation generators in linking to projects and classes outside of the scope of one single file.
 This is a feature that Transcription will aim to provide.

+3. *Verify AST structures against JSDoc params*.
+Becuase we have a proper AST object to compare with JSDoc doclets, an analysis will be peformed to verfiy that your comments matches the elements they are describing.
+This will developers track down any comments that become out of date, and inconsistencies that develop.

-3. *Gulp npm module*.
+4. *Gulp npm module*.
 After basic functionality has been implemented and tested, Transcription should be easy to integrate into your build system.

 ## How can I use Transcription?